CrimsonCard 101

 How does my bursar bill relate to my CrimsonCard?

-When you deposit funds to your CrimsonCash account, those deposits can be billed to your student bursar account.
-These deposits can then be paid for using any method of payment accepted by the Bursar office.
+When you deposit funds to your CrimsonCash account, you can charge the deposit(s) to your student bursar account.
+This amount will appear on your next bursar bill and can be paid using any method of payment accepted by the burar office.

 It's recommended that questions about financial aid be directed to a representative from the Financial Aid office.